anilswm/engineering-portal/content/fullTextSearch.md

 	}
 >
 ```
-If you want to search for exact phrase like documents that have 'modern design patterns' together, you can do so by specifying double quotes in the search text.
+If you want to search for exact phrases like documents that have 'modern design patterns' together, you can do so by specifying double quotes in the search text.

 **Example**
 ```